Hiralpokiya/Hiralpokiya/README.md

 - 👋 Hi, I’m @Hiralpokiya
-- 👀 I’m interested in Web development
+- 👀 I’m interested in Machine Learning and Artificial Intelligence
 - 🌱 I’m currently learning BE in computer Engineering
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me :